deepeshdm/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
-A neural network based system that that manipulate digital images in order to adopt the appearance or visual style of another image.
+Neural Style Transfer (NST) refers to a class of software algorithms that manipulate digital images, or videos, in order to adopt the appearance or visual style of another image.
+NST algorithms are characterized by their use of deep neural networks for the sake of image transformation.
+Common uses for NST are the creation of artificial artwork from photographs, for example by transferring the appearance of famous paintings to user-supplied photographs.